Featured Events

 Presenter: Kendall Cox

-Join us to learn about clean water partnerships from Kendall Cox, Director of Programs for Living Waters for the World, a non-profit organization that trains teams to work with partners on water purification projects.
+Learn about clean water partnerships from Kendall Cox, Director of Programs for Living Waters for the World, a non-profit organization that trains teams to work with partners on water purification projects.
 There are now over 1,150 water partnerships, from right here in the US and to 27 other countries, bringing clean water to God’s children.
 We will find out how we can support clean water access domestically and worldwide.
 CLICK HERE to download the How to Overcome the Bottled Water Habit brochure.

 WHAT WE DO